 As an incoming graduate student, you should register for classes as soon as you are able, since many classes fill up quickly.
-For Spring 2020, the last day you can register online through myPurdue is January 20, 2020.
-See the Spring 2020 Registration Guide for more information about the registration process.
+For Fall 2020, the last day you can register online through myPurdue is August 31, 2020.
+See the Fall 2020 Registration Guide for more information about the registration process.

 - Look at the Schedule of Classes, and identify the course number and CRN.
 Check if you need signature and/or approval for course overrides for courses outside of ME.

 - Email your temporary advisor to determine if the courses you selected are appropriate.
 Once approved, use your PIN to enter your registration through myPurdue.

 - Log in to retrieve your PIN number at https://engineering.purdue.edu/BannerPin

 - Funded students: If you are being funded by a research or teaching assistantship or a fellowship, you are required to register for at least 12 credit hours of coursework and/or research.

 - Thesis option students: If you are a PhD, D-PhD, or MS thesis option student, you are required every semester to enroll in thesis research with the professor supervising your research.
 Fill out Form 23, signed by you and your major professor, and submit to ME Grad Office.
 Print-outs of your plan of study & current registration must be submitted with the Form 23 to your major professor.